 Some super funds enable you to trade individual shares that are listed on the Australian Stock Exchange (trading fees apply).
 If you go down this path, it's a good idea to make sure your super fund portfolio remains diversified between different companies, sectors and types of investments.
 Don't put all your eggs in one basket.

 - Blue-chip shares: While the term might convey a perception of safety or quality, blue chip really refers to the size of a publicly listed company.
 In fact, the original term came from the gambling world, as the highest value casino chips are blue.
 There's no strict rule for what qualifies as blue chip, but one definition is a company with a market value over $1 billion.
-To put this in context, Australia's largest company, BHP, is worth about $168.75 billion.

 - Averaging in: Also known as "dollar cost averaging", this is a strategy for buying shares by regularly investing.
 You might decide to put $100 into a share fund on the first Monday of every month.
 As the price of shares rises and falls regularly, your $100 will buy more shares when prices are weak and fewer shares when their prices are higher.
 Over the long run, the prices average out.
 This approach doesn't guarantee profits, but can smooth the ups and downs.